 I was so myself.

-Funny how sometimes you only know yourself by making love to someone else, like coming home to a familiar place, but only one that they could lead you to.
+Funny how sometimes you only know yourself by making love to someone else, like coming home to a familiar place, but only one that they could bring you to.

-We made love in the dark, so that we could see ourselves.
+We made love in the dark, so that we could be ourselves.

 There is some kiss we want